w3guy/old-documentation/docs/social-login/facebook.md

 Currently, your application is in development or sandbox mode.

-To get the App Live, click on **Status & Review** sidebar menu, slide the switch close to the app name to `Yes` and finally, click the `Confirm` button.
+To get the App Live, click on **App Review** sidebar menu, slide the switch close to the app name to `Yes` and finally, click the `Confirm` button.

 ![Change Facebook application status to live](img/fb-app-live.png)